Over an intense four-hour period, students used their industry knowledge and our platform to build a software solution for a real-world use case.

 Our Speed Hackathons allow students to showcase their skills, get up to speed in legal engineering, and build professional decision automation tools on our platform.
 The first event, which took place in our Frankfurt office, was already a success.

 Why we are doing speed hackathons

 Hackathons are a great way to get into quick prototyping and conceptualization; small teams can try out building processes in fast iterations.

-BRYTER is a no-code development platform that we promote as the best tool to build applications fast and effortlessly.
+BRYTER is a no-code platform that we promote as the best tool to build self-service apps fast and effortlessly.
 So we have to assure that this is true.
 “Eat your own dog food,” as they say.
 Working with students and young professionals gives us immediate feedback on our platform via their interactions with it.
 We get to see first-hand how students with little to no tech background interact with our platform, share experiences and brainstorm on additional features.

 For students, this is great too.
-It allows students with a general interest in tech and innovation to really get into automation in no time; they get hands-on advice, guidance, and 1:1 training from BRYTER’s product and customer success teams.
+It allows students with a general interest in tech and innovation to really get into automation in no time; they get hands-on advice, guidance, and 1:1 training from BRYTER product and customer success teams.

 And of course, it is fertile ground for unearthing promising young talent for our Student Analyst Program.
 It is true; if you want to work with us, you need to be great at building interactive tools.